 - 1. Tell participants that this is the end of the second unit.
 Post the flipchart paper that you prepared where everyone can see it.
-Divide them into groups of 6-12 and tell each group to sit in a circle.
+Divide them into groups of 10-12 and tell each group to sit in a circle.
 Tell them that each person should share, one at a time, going around the circle.
-They should answer the following questions: - What is the most important thing you learnt from this unit? - Why is it important to you? - How will it influence your behaviour? - 2.
+They should answer the following questions: - What is the most important thing you learned from this unit? - Why is it important to you? - How will it influence your behaviour? - 2.
 After about ten minutes, call their attention back to the front and ask each group to report back on their discussion.

-3. Ask participants to turn to page 28 in their workbooks and fill in the worksheet.
+3. Ask participants to open their exercise books and fill in the following: